nhs-england-tools/repository-template/IMPROVEMENTS_PLAN.md

 > already has an ADR process under `docs/adr/`).
 No diff is included at this
 > stage — this entry is the design and analysis only.

-**Context**: With PR 15 the native path is fully pinned, but it is still provisioned by [asdf](https://asdf-vm.com/), which carries two remaining costs this PR removes:
+**Context**: With PR 15 the native path is fully inventoried and with PR 24 it is refreshed to current versions, but it is still provisioned by [asdf](https://asdf-vm.com/), which carries two remaining costs this PR removes:

 - **Per-tool plugin management.** Every tool needs an `asdf plugin add` against a third-party plugin repository before it can be installed.
 Plugins are arbitrary